information

 5. e. disclosure of whether effect of administrative act will be stayed pending resolution of the requested administrative appeal.

-3. C. A bureau, department or office may adopt a rule specifying when and how notice of the right to request an administrative appeal will be provided so long as it is consistent with Subsections A and B of this Section 3.130.020.
+3. C. The City Administrator may adopt a rule specifying when and how notice of the right to request an administrative appeal will be provided.